 Fire has had many appearances in other media most to do in some way with the Justice League.
 She appeared in a never aired television pilot featuring members of the Justice League and then later was a member of Justice League Unlimited during numerous appearances.
 She would also appear in Batman: the Brave and the Bold.

 As a female character a certain amount of attention is on the manner in which she dresses.
 Although this has changed substantially over time her costumes have never really been considered extremely revealing, at least by comic book standards.
 She had three different costumes before Crisis and at approximately 8 afterwards.
 Her costume since the gene bomb is also just herself as a green fire being, thus in practical terms a costume in unnecessary.
-In her earlier stories her hair is green because she dyes it that colour.
+In her earlier stories her hair is green because she dyes it that color.
 As no mention is made subsequently of this in comics, it stands to reason that this is still canon.